wp-plugins/talentlms/readme.txt

 == Changelog ==

+= 3.18 =

+* Creating a TalentLMS user when a user signs up to WP full registration process

 = 3.17 =

 * Bugfix for option to create TalentLMS user when a user signs up to WP